dondon3345678/WebIR-VSM/README.md

 # WebIR-VSM
-My search engine implemented by Vector Space Model and Rocchio Feedback.
-This implementation achived 0.74349 MAP value on the given corpus.
+My search engine implemented by Vector Space Model and Rocchio Feedback with Python.
+This implementation achived 0.74349 MAP value on the given chinese news corpus.

 ## Preprocess
 * file-list : Each line is a file path to every document.